Great E-Books Deals for Kids (Free or Under $5)

-Of course, instead of a membership, you can just buy and download e-books on Amazon.
+Of course, instead of a membership, you can always buy and download e-books on Amazon.
 These will be downloaded to any device you pick.

-In addition, I want to mention a very cool feature (albeit a bit pricey) about audio narration.
+In addition, I want to mention a very cool feature (albeit, a bit pricey) of audio narration.
 Look closely because some books let you add an Audible book narration to your eBook download.
 This allows your readers to listen while they read…or listen first and then read…or just listen.